altancode/apex/README.md

 Is Apex Right for Me?
 ==============
 Apex may be right of you if...
-* You are currentlying using a JVC RS500/600 projector with an HDFury device to enable proper HDR (or plan to)?
+* You are currently using, or plan to use, a JVC RS500/600 projector with an HDFury device to enable proper HDR?
-* You current HDFury macros use JVC picture modes (USER1, USER3, NORMAL, Etc.)?
+* Your current HDFury macros use the JVC picture modes (USER1, USER3, NORMAL, etc.)?
-* You prefer to use IP connectivity to your JVC projector rather than serial/RS232?
+* You prefer to use IP connectivity to your JVC projector rather than running a serial/RS232 cable?
 * You are annoyed by HDR modes activating or deactivating with seemly randomly delays after starting or stopping content?

 Example of where Apex Offers Significant Value